Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: T-, RA-, and IPW-learners for HLTE estimation

 \section{T-, RA-, and IPW-learners for HLTE estimation}

-In this section, we briefly introduce how the T-, RA-, and IPW-learners for the standard HTE estimation setting\footnote{This refers to the setting where there is only a single dataset that contains fully observed $(X,A,Y)$ with no unobserved confounding~\cite{Kunzel.2019}.} can be adapted to the HLTE setting (see Table~\ref{tab:related-works}).
-Since the long-term outcome $Y$ is unobserved in $\mathcal{D}_1$, we must bridge the gap between short term surrogates $S$ and $Y$.
-To do this, we learn $h(s,x) = \E[Y \mid S=s, X=x, R=1]$ from $\mathcal{D}_2$ and evaluate it on $\mathcal{D}_1$.
-Under the surrogacy assumption (Assumption~\ref{assumption-surrogacy}) and the comparability assumption (Assumption~\ref{assumption-compara}), $h$ is an unbiased proxy of the unobserved $Y$ in $\mathcal{D}_1$\footnote{\citet{Athey.2025} refers to $h$ as the surrogate index}.
+In this section, we briefly introduce how the T-, RA-, and IPW-learners for the standard HTE estimation setting\footnote{This refers to the setting where there is only a single dataset that contains fully observed $(X,A,Y)$ with no unobserved confounding~\citep{Kunzel.2019}.} can be adapted to the HLTE setting (see Appendix~\ref{app:analogy} for details).
+Under the surrogacy model, $h$ is an unbiased proxy of the unobserved $Y$ in $\mathcal{D}_1$.
 As a result, we can simply replace $Y$ by $h(S,X)$ in the standard HTE estimators to construct the analogous HLTE learners.
 While new in our setting, these learners serve as natural baselines and provide useful intuition for the challenges of HLTE estimation, and thus motivate our \methods.
-We summarize these learners in Table~\ref{tab:related-works}.
+We summarize these learners in Table~\ref{tab:hlte-learners}.